mayasaffron/Kaur-Health/README.md

 <div><a href="#table-of-contents">Back to top</a></div>

 ## Features Left to Implement
+- Given the scope of this project I definitely feel the updates and modifications to the idealogy and code, could be endless!
+Below are the list of features I would like to impleemtn moving forward, in order of priority (1 being most important).

+### Products and services
+1 - Instead of a boolean field to distinguish whether a product is tangible or a service, I would have a field such as "product_type" with choices such as:
+a. tangible
+b. service
+This would give me more freedom to develop further as the site and products grow, to add more product types for example; discount, requires ID, requires health check.
+6 - Review section for products, as i have testimonies i didnt think it was totally necessary, however as the site grew, i would like to add review and rating models to the products and services app's models.
+These models would follow similar functionality to the blog post and comment models.

+### Bag
+2 - A model just for the bag, if a user is authenticated and adds items to their bag.
+In between visits, this model would serve to save the items in the bag, saving the user time and energy if they were disrupted in their initial purchase attempt.

+### Admin
+3 - I would install Honeypot admin and apply to my code.
+As mentioned, with the project at the scope it currently is, I felt that the honeypot field, alone, on the contact form met the needs for my users and the site owner, however, i am aware of the sensitivity of the topics dicussed on this site and for this reason alone, as the site grew, i would be very motivated to add the honey pot admin function.

+### Blog
-- When a user tries to add blog post, currently due to the slug, I have put some defensive programming so that if a user tries to add a post, with an exisiting blog posts name, they will get an errro message.
+4 - Currently due to the slug, when a user tries to add a blog post, if the title of the blog post is that of an existing blog post, the user will get an errro message.
 However ideally, if developing this site further, i would like to add 'title comparison/ checks' to the form validatioon, or use AJAX to esssntially check the title as the user types it and pause them there, if the title is preexitisng.
-- Honeypot admin
-- AJAX requests for the user to update and make blog posts in the page as opposed to in seperate pages.
+5 - Install AJAX requests functionality, so that users can update and make blog posts in the page, similar to the comment functionality occuring on the page, via a modal.

 ## Defensive Design
 ### Error views (404 and 500 error)